AntCPLab/AntCPLab.github.io/docs/blog/flmpc.md

 Federated learning (FL) [orginally proposed by Google](https://arxiv.org/abs/1602.05629v1), is one of those PPML technologies.
 According to the definitions in [wikipedia](https://en.wikipedia.org/wiki/Federated_learning), FL is a machine learning technique that trains a model across multiple decentralized edge devices or servers holding local data samples.
-FL's design of exchanging parameters instead of exchanging raw data provide users with a sense of security, which has made FL one of the most promising PPML techniques.
+FL has a design of exchanging parameters instead of exchanging raw data, which provides users with a sense of security, and has made FL one of the most promising PPML techniques.

 # Main idea of FL